mantis/icinga2/doc/21-selinux.md

 Having this boolean enabled allows icinga2 to connect to all ports.
 This can be neccesary if you use features which connect to unconfined services.

+**httpd_can_write_icinga2_command**

+Having this boolean enabled allows httpd to write to the command pipe of icinga2.
+This is enabled by default, if not needed you can disable it for more security.

+**httpd_can_connect_icinga2_api**

+Having this boolean enabled allows httpd to connect to the API of icinga2 (Ports labeled icinga2_port_t).
+This is enabled by default, if not needed you can disable it for more security.

 ### <a id="selinux-policy-examples"></a> Configuration Examples

+#### <a id="selinux-policy-examples-permissive"></a> Run the icinga2 service permissive

+If problems occure while running the system in enforcing mode and those problems are only caused by the policy of the icinga2 domain, you can set this domain to permissive instead of the complete system.
+This can be done by executing `semanage permissive -a icinga2_t`.

+Make sure to report the bugs in the policy afterwards.

 #### <a id="selinux-policy-examples-plugin"></a> Confining a plugin